sherbondy/s-system/README.md

-# S-System
+# S-System (A Virtual Laboratory in Botany)
-## A ClojureScript L-system implementation with Turtle Graphics
+## ClojureScript L-system implementation with Turtle Graphics

 ## Overview